margaritacolberg/hybridmc/README.md

   * `examples`: JSON inputs which specify protein configuration and Bash scripts for running HybridMC

-  * `tools`: Python scripts for running HybridMC and extracting data such as the MFPT
+  * `py_tools`: Python module with some utilituy functions to automate running HybridMC and extracting data such as the MFPT

+  * `py_bin`: Python scripts for running HybridMC

   * `tree`: C++ and Bash scripts for generating tree plots